waterlinked/docs/docs/underwater-gps/integration/bluerov-integration.md

 ## Alternative integration methods
 * If you wish to use a [Locator-A1](../locators/locator-a1.md), however you wish to avoid purchasing the full integration kit then this can be done.
 The Locator-A1 must be installed on the ROV and connected to the G2 Topside and then it is necessary to set-up a network bridge.
 The steps in these sections are relevant
     * [Modifications to the BlueROV2](bluerov-integration-a1.md#modifications-to-the-bluerov2)
-    * [Modifications to the FXTI](bluerov-integration-a1.md#modifications-to-the-fxti) with the deviation that the blue/white twisted pair between Tether Connection PCB and Binder-connector-pigtail-assembly does not need to be connected.
+    * [Modifications to the FXTI](bluerov-integration-a1.md#modifications-to-the-fxti) with the deviation that the blue/white <span class="swatch c-blue" aria-hidden="true"></span><span class="swatch c-white" aria-hidden="true"></span> twisted pair between Tether Connection PCB and Binder-connector-pigtail-assembly does not need to be connected.
     * [Establish a network connection with a network bridge](bluerov-integration-u1.md#establish-a-network-connection-between-ugps-topside-bluerov2-and-topside-computer)
     * [Final steps](#final-steps-of-integration-independent-of-locator)